Technowood is the only Timber cladding that is A2 Fire rated (A2-s1-d0)

 Fire retardant wood cladding

-Timber cladding has been used for centuries and the need for this charming product to be continued is on the increase.
-Technowood manufacture a product that is aluminium that is wrapped in a veneer of real wood. (it is warranted for 25 years)
+Timber cladding has been used for centuries, and the need for this charming product to be continued is on the increase.
+Technowood manufacture a product that is aluminium wrapped in a veneer of real wood. (it is warranted for 20 years)

-“A2 means it is not combustable and it’s safe”
+“A2 means it is not combustible, and it’s safe.”

-Due to increased regulation with regard to the support and spread a flame on buildings it is increasingly difficult to choose a timber cladding product that can conform.
-As well as the A2 level of fire retardant, there also detailed “s” and “d” ratings.
+Due to increased regulation concerning the support and spread of a flame on buildings, it is increasingly difficult to choose a timber cladding product that can confirm.
+As well as the A2 level of fire retardant, there are also detailed “s” and “d” ratings.
 These pertain to the smoke production and the flaming droplets produced should there be a fire.

 Technowood is certified, trialled and tested with results for the cladding of A2 s1 d0

 There are some serious words promulgated by TRADA, The Timber Research and Development Association.

 Excerpt from the report “However, for high-rise residential buildings over 18 metres, the amended requirement in Regulation 7 attached to Requirement B4 effectively trumps this.
 You will have to comply with Regulation 7 and so passing a test to BS 8414 using materials that don’t achieve an A1 or A2 rating will still not be acceptable.
 For other circumstances, e.g. non-residential buildings over 18 metres, it would be acceptable”.